Learning Torque Control for Quadrupedal Locomotion: Learning Torque control for Locomotion

 Similar to having no nominal configurations for the action space, no reference trajectories or demonstrations are used in our reward functions either.
 The learned policy is able to evolve spontaneously from high-level task rewards, and generates gaits that are suitable for high-frequency torque control without any additional constraints to reference motions.

-Overall, the total reward function encourages the agent to follow a given set of high-level user commands, whilst satisfying additional behavioral, heuristic and cosmetic requirements.
+Overall, the total reward function encourages the agent to follow a given set of high-level user commands, whilst satisfying additional behavioral, heuristic, and cosmetic requirements.
 Detailed definitions of the individual reward terms can be seen in Table \ref{table:reward_terms}.
-In addition to the common terms that are proved to be necessary by learning locomotion practices \cite{rudin2021learning}, we found the contact and gait rewards particularly useful.
-The contact reward term penalizes long swing phases for the robot legs thus letting the legs stay in contact with the ground longer.
-The gait reward term adds a subtle coupling between joints placed diagonally on the robot.
-This coupling acts as a heuristic for animal-like gaits to emerge automatically in the training process.

-The hip reward term drives the positions of the 4 hip motors close to the positions defined by the nominal standing configuration shown in Table \ref{table:nominal_standing_config}.
-This creates ``realistic looking" gaits on the robot, enhancing the sim-to-real transfer probability of learned policies.
-The desired nominal standing configuration of the robot is a set of joint positions that are used as the mean positions for initial randomization of joint positions in simulation.
-In experiments on the real robot, this configuration is also used for driving the robot to the standing pose before running the RL policy.
+The hip and thigh reward terms drive the positions of the joints close to nominal positions.
+This creates ``natural looking'' gaits on the robot, enhancing the sim-to-real transfer probability of learned policies.